tw-in-js/twind/docs/usage.md

 `
 ```

 Using the `tw` function exported by the module without any further configuration, results in the compilation of the rules `bg-black text-white` and `text-xl` exactly as specified in the [Tailwind documentation](https://tailwincss.com/docs).
-It is possible to modilfy the behaviour of the compiler by providing a custom theme file but when none is passed then the default Tailwind theme is used.
+It is possible to modify the behavior of the compiler by providing a custom theme file but when none is passed then the default Tailwind theme is used.

-Calling the `tw` function results in the passed rules to be interpretted, normalized, compiled into CSS and added to a stylesheet in the head of the document.
+Calling the `tw` function results in the passed rules to be interpreted, normalized, compiled into CSS and added to a stylesheet in the head of the document.

 ## Function Signature